5 main pathways

 | Global Mobility | Passport of home country needed for travel | Visa-free travel with an EU passport to over 180 countries |

-Many people confuse the two, but citizenship is the ultimate goal if you want full security, rights, and future-proof options.
+Many people confuse the two, but citizenship gives the fullest security and rights.

 Dual Citizenship: Can You Keep Your Original Passport?